-It’s also interesting to note that Skype falls decidedly in the bottom of the pack as far as category influence is concerned.
+Given the drama currently surrounding Zoom, it’s also interesting to note that Skype falls decidedly in the bottom of the pack as far as category influence is concerned.
 Tom Warren from The Verge has an interesting take on why that might be:

 “Like Microsoft said, ‘For now, Skype will remain a great option for customers who love it and want to connect with basic chat and video calling capabilities.’
 The ‘for now’ part of that statement is a telling sign that Microsoft’s focus is now Teams, not Skype.”